-On graduation, you’ll be qualified to enter postgraduate research programmes, both in Ireland and abroad, in nutraceutical research and related areas at masters or PhD level.
+On graduation, you’ll be qualified to enter postgraduate research courses, both in Ireland and abroad, in nutraceutical research and related areas at masters or PhD level.
 Demand for researchers in this area is currently high and is predicted to further increase in future years.

-On graduation, you may continue to postgraduate study at TU Dublin or elsewhere.
+Postgraduate Study: On graduation, you may continue to postgraduate study at TU Dublin or elsewhere.
 Demand for researchers in the area of nutraceutical and related areas is currently high and predicted to increase.

 - New Product Development

 - Product Technician

 - Process Technologist